ecssiah/libgdx-and-jruby/README.md

     @walkLeft = Animation.new(0.0874, frames)

+    ...

-This is an example of accessing a Java class directly.
-Since Animation takes a libGDX Array it was easier to start with one instead of trying to convert it afterwards.
+This is the example of accessing a Java class directly I was referring to before.
+Since Animation takes a libGdx Array it was easier to start with one instead of trying to convert it from a Ruby array.
 You can also see how Ruby lets you embed a variable into a string.
 This would also work.

     frames.add(@atlas.findRegion("security1/walkLeft" + i.to_s))

-The update method for Player doesn't really have much to point out.
-It's all pretty much basic libGdx movement stuff.
-You can see the use of some symbols there.
+You can see the use of some symbols in the update method.

-Player.rb 57:
+Player.rb update:

     ...